Accusoft/hello-accusoft-pdf-viewer-with-prizmdoc-viewer/README.md

 }
 ```

-Alternately, you can set or override this value via the environment variable
+Alternately, you can set or override any of these values via environment variables:

-`PRIZMDOC_SERVER_URL`.
+- `API_KEY`
+- `PRIZMDOC_SERVER_URL`

 _**IMPORTANT:** Make sure your self-hosted PrizmDoc Server version is 13.20 or
 higher and the "v3" Viewing Packages feature is enabled.